ChildFund

-ChildFund, formerly known as Christian Children's Fund, is a child-focused international development organization that provides assistance to children facing poverty and other challenges in 24 countries, including the United States.
+ChildFund, also known an ChildFund International, and formerly known as Christian Children's Fund, is a child-focused international development organization that provides assistance to children facing poverty and other challenges in 24 countries, including the United States.
 ChildFund's headquarters are located in Richmond, Virginia, United States.

 Mission

 ChildFund provides services to children, mostly funded by individual contributors in the form of monthly child sponsorships.
 In addition, ChildFund receives grants and donations that support vocational training, literacy training, food distribution, educational programs, early childhood development, health and immunization programs, nutritional programs, water and sanitation development, and emergency relief in both man-made and natural disasters.

 The organization was formerly known for its TV commercials on major networks in the United States.
 A previous long-running series of advertisements had featured actress Sally Struthers as spokeswoman, who around the same time also did commercials for International Correspondence Schools.
 It was also known for its Christmas commercials that featured the song "Happy Xmas (War Is Over)".

-Their work in Gambia has received much attention.

 History

 ChildFund was founded on October 6, 1938, as China's Children Fund by Presbyterian minister J. Calvitt Clarke to aid Chinese children displaced by the Second Sino-Japanese War.
 As the mission expanded to other countries, the name was changed on February 6, 1951 to Christian Children's Fund.

-In June 2002, Christian Children's Fund and 11 other international child sponsorship organizations founded a worldwide network, the ChildFund Alliance.
+In June 2002, the Christian Children's Fund and 11 other international child sponsorship organizations founded a worldwide network, the ChildFund Alliance.
 The ChildFund Alliance comprises 12 organizations that partner to improve the lives of children and their families in more than 60 countries.
 On July 1, 2009, Christian Children's Fund changed its name to ChildFund International.
 The name change took into consideration donor confusion and to clarify that the organization was not functioning as a Christian organization.
 Some criticized the organization for appearing to be a Christian organization long after it had ended its religious affiliation.

 Child sponsorship model

 Individual sponsors contribute funds on a monthly basis.
 Sponsor funds are combined to benefit entire communities.
-Each country's office develops its own programs based on the needs of local communities, but common programs include early childhood development programs, health care, clean water and nutrition support.
+Each country's office develops its own programs based on the needs of local communities, but common programs include early childhood development programs, health care, clean water, and nutrition support.
 Sponsored children or their family members send letters to sponsors.
 ChildFund encourages sponsors to correspond with children through letters and photographs as well.
 The organization also features an electronic correspondence program.
 The letters are translated by representatives of the organization.
 Sponsors also receive annual progress reports and updated photographs of their sponsored children.
 Sponsors can travel to meet their sponsored children but must undergo a background check.

 Efficiency and financials

-Charity Navigator gives ChildFund a rating of three out of four stars.
+Charity Navigator gives ChildFund a rating of four out of four stars.
 For 2019, ChildFund allocated its $215.1 million in public support & revenue as follows: